8T4/c4sharp/README.md

 };
 ```

-For example, with C4S you can create a _C4 Context Diagram_,
+For example, with C4S you can create a _C4 Context Diagram_ using this code:
-you could use this code:

 ```c#
 /// A System Context diagram is a good starting point for diagramming and